b5i/YouTubeKit/README.md

 /// Struct representing a getNameAndSurname response. public struct NameAndSurnameResponse: YouTubeResponse {
     public static var headersType: HeaderTypes = .customHeaders("myHeadersID") //<- the myHeadersID has to be the same as the one you defined in step 1!

+    public static var parametersValidationList: ValidationList = [:] // we don't need any validators here as there's no parameters to provide.

     /// String representing a name.
     public var name: String = ""